mendix/docs/content/howto/mobile/getting-started-with-native-mobile.md

 ## 1 Introduction

-To use Mendix Studo Pro's native app capabilities, you can download the Native Mobile Quickstart app.
-This app gives you a native page, a native phone profile to enable native device navigation, and a native layout with menus and buttons that leverage native features.
+To use Mendix Studio Pro's native app capabilities, you can either start using a Blank app or download the Native Mobile Quickstart app.
+This how-to uses the latter, because it is optimized to quickly build a native mobile app.
+Out of the box this app gives you a native page, a native phone profile to enable native device navigation, a native layout with menus, and native widgets and actions which leverage device capabilities.

 The Native Mobile Quickstart app also includes four modules: